County of Riverside v. McLaughlin: Background

 In 1987, the plaintiff – Donald Lee McLaughlin – filed a complaint in the United States District Court (Central District of California) against Riverside County.
 In it, the complaint alleged that he was jailed in the Riverside County Jail without prosecutors (or any law enforcement officials) explaining to him the reasons why he was held (probable cause).
 McLaughlin requested an order from the judge that would require that defendants and the County provide those who were arrested without warrants probable cause in a reasonable amount of time.

 Riverside County responded to this lawsuit by saying that McLaughlin had no legal standing to bring suit against the County because, based on City of Los Angeles v.
-Lyons (1983), he failed to show that he was going to be subject to unconstitutional actions by the County, such as detention without probable cause.
+Lyons (1983), he failed to show that he was going to be subject to unconstitutional actions by the county, such as detention without probable cause.
 The County requested that the suit be dismissed.
-During this time, a second amended complaint was accepted (as individuals and class representatives), which added three more plaintiffs – Johnny E. James, Diana Ray Simon, and Michael Scott Hyde – who alleged that law enforcement officials arrested them without a warrant and were held without probable cause.
+During this time, a second amended complaint was accepted (as individuals and class representatives), which added three more plaintiffs – Johnny E. James, Diana Ray Simon, and Michael Scott Hyde – who alleged that law enforcement officials arrested them without a warrant and they were held without probable cause.

 In 1989, the plaintiffs requested the District Court judge issue an injunction ordering the County of Riverside to give probable cause hearings to those who were detained more quickly.
 A delay of up to 48 hours was not generally permissible.
 The judge granted the request based on the precedent set in the Gerstein case.
 Riverside County then appealed the case to the U.S. Court of Appeals for the Ninth Circuit; the Ninth Circuit combined the McLaughlin case together with McGregor v.
 County of San Bernardino (9th Cir.
 1989) due to the similarities between the cases, and upheld the injunction on the basis that not providing a probable cause hearing as soon as the administrative steps after arrest were completed violated precedent set by the Gerstein case.
-The Ninth Circuit noted that the detainees were “in custody and suffering injury as a result of the defendants' allegedly unconstitutional action”.
+The Ninth Circuit noted that the detainees were "in custody and suffering injury as a result of the defendants' allegedly unconstitutional action".
 This case then went to the U.S. Supreme Court for review.